Inclusive transportation empowers people with mobility limitations to live a life without boundaries.Â

 How can Schetky Bus & Van Sales help you?

-When it comes to meeting the nine essential factors for buying a wheelchair lift bus, Schetky Bus & Van Sales stands out as a reliable and trusted provider.
-Known for our industry-leading sales volume and highest safety rankings by the Federal Transit Administration (FTA), we offer a comprehensive solution that addresses all the critical considerations.
+When it comes to meeting the nine essential factors for purchasing a wheelchair bus, Schetky Bus & Van Sales stands out as a reliable and trusted provider of accessible vehicles, from a single bus to an entire fleet.